Header Image 1

 There is a clear link between poor attendance at school and lower academic achievement at GCSE level, with poor attenders much less likely to achieve five good passes at GCSE, including English and Maths.
 Similarly, research clearly demonstrates a strong correlation between high absenteeism and poor student attainment when studying A Level subjects.

-In accordance with Keeping Children Safe in Education 2021, we recognise that Children Missing Education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.
+In accordance with Keeping Children Safe in Education 2024, we recognise that Children who are absent from education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.
+We will always treat children being absent from school or college, particularly repeatedly and/or for prolonged periods within that safeguarding context. (p.152 Keeping Children Safe in Education 2024).

 Any problems with regular attendance should be discussed with the school as soon as possible so that a shared plan can be agreed that maintains their attendance and enables them to achieve.
 If you have any concerns please contact either your child’s Tutor, Head of Year or Attendance Officer.